Swiss Confederation · family · Leads to settlement

 Cantonal assessment

-The migration office assesses housing, finances, and timing.
-C permit holders have an unconditional right; B permit holders face a needs assessment.
+The migration office assesses housing, finances, relationship evidence, and timing.
+C permit sponsors generally have a stronger right to reunification; B permit sponsors face a discretionary assessment.

 Family members apply for visa